jesuscbm/dotfiles/README.md

 ## Description

 Dotfiles for my Linux setup, using Arch, BSPWM and polybar among other things.
-Meant for my personal use, but feel free to take what you want, most's not mine either way.
+Meant for my personal use, but feel free to take what you want.

 ![Desktop](./media/desktop_windows.png)